mikemaccana/powershell-profile/README.md

 Use [this up to date, secure Windows OpenSSL build](https://indy.fulgan.com/SSL/).

 The popular 'Shining Light' version is an unsigned binary downloaded over an insecure connection - I've offered to help and pay to fix this and the author has no intention of remedying this.

+## Minimum Powershell concepts to learn before you rant about how much you hate Powershell

+These come with powershell.
+If you don't know them you're the equivalent of someone who doesn't know `grep` ranting about *nix.

+`select` (also called `select-object`) - select the fields you want on an object

+`get-member` - show the properties and methods of an object

+`get-itemproperty` - show the properties of registry objects (`ls` only shows children)

+`where` - choose items matching some criteria.

 ## Included Unixlike commands